Proudly Protecting the Town of Aurora and Newmarket

 • Conserve fuel.

-• If you are outside, cover your mouth, keep dry, and avoid overexertion.
+• If you are outside - bundle up, keep dry, and avoid overexertion.
 Dress for the weather, wear layers, mittens, and a hat.

 • Watch for signs of frostbite, including loss of feeling and white or pale extremities.
 If you detect any symptoms, seek immediate medical attention.

 • Drive only if absolutely necessary.
-If you become trapped while you have a cell phone, call 9-1-1, explain your situation, and tell them to try to track your location by the phone signal.
-If you must drive, travel during the day; don't travel alone; keep others informed of your schedule; and stay on main roads.
+If you become trapped, call 9-1-1, explain your situation, and tell them to try to track your location by the phone signal or What3Words.
+If you must drive, travel during daylight hours, try not to travel alone; keep others informed of your schedule; and stay on main roads.

 Preparations you can make after extreme cold: